Resources

 What is a DXF File?
 CAD Format Guide for Surveyors

-DXF (Drawing Exchange Format) is an open CAD file format created by Autodesk.
-Here's what's inside a DXF, how it's used in surveying, and how to view it.
+DXF (Drawing Exchange Format) is an open CAD file format from Autodesk.
+What's inside a DXF, how it's used in surveying, and how to view it.

 April 12, 2026